Pressure and Stress

 Type of conversion relationship: DIRECTLY PROPORTIONAL (y=ax)

-Example conversion diagram (see two units in bold above):
+Example conversion diagram (see unit in red above):

 Pressure